Partially smoothed information measures: Definitions and basic properties

 that we yield from applying the completely positive map $(U \otimes V)^{\dag} \cdot (U \otimes V)$ on both sides of the operator inequality.
 Finally, note that $U^{\dag} \id_{A'} U = \id_A$. \end{proof}

-One could hope to replace $\tilde{\rho}_A \leq \rho_A$ in Def.~\ref{def:smoothmaxinfo} by an equality, thus forcing the state $\tilde{\rho}_{AB}$ to have the same trace as $\rho_{AB}$.
-However, for such a definition one would then need to show a property analogous to the above invariance under isometries, which seems non-trivial.
+One could hope to replace $\tilde{\rho}_B \leq \rho_B$ in Def.~\ref{def:smoothmaxinfo} by an equality, thus forcing the state $\tilde{\rho}_{AB}$ to have the same trace as $\rho_{AB}$.
+However, for such a definition one would then need to show a property analogous to the above invariance under isometries, which does not obviously hold.
 The following argument gives also an indication that sub-normalized states are desirable in this context, although it does not conclusively show that they are necessary for our definition.

 For the (unconditional) min-entropy, invariance under isometries can only hold if we allow sub-normalized states.
 To see this, consider the min-entropy of the state $\rho = \id / d$, which is maximal for normalized states of dimension $d$ and thus cannot be increased by smoothing over this set.
 However, if embedded into a larger space smoothing will yield a larger min-entropy.
 Allowing sub-normalized states introduces an alternative to moving weight out of the support of $\rho$ and it turns out that this is exactly what is needed to ensure the quantity is invariant under isometries.